danog/MadelineProtoDocs/docs/API_docs/methods/auth.sendCode.md

-Send the verification code for login
+You cannot use this method directly, use the phoneLogin method instead (see https://docs.madelineproto.xyz for more info)

 ### Parameters: